 Depending on the application, MicroGuard antimicrobial copper alloys may contribute to earning LEED credits as part of the U.S. Green Building Council's Leadership in Energy and Environmental Design certification program.
-For healthcare and other commercial buildings focused on sustainable design practices, MicroGuard antimicrobial copper materials and component hardware provide benefits throughout the entire life cycle of the product.
+For healthcare and other commercial buildings focused on sustainable design practices, MicroGuard antimicrobial copper materials provide benefits throughout the entire life cycle of the product.

 - Recycled content of up to 100%

-- Shipped with recyclable or biodegradable packaging
+- Can be shipped with recyclable or biodegradable packaging

 - Shipped from a plant located in the Midwest